frederic-perez/AmE-dictionary/data/dictionary.md

 __waivers__ _n_
 __wakame__ _n_
 __wake__ _n_ :five::hammer: _At wakes._ _Irish wake._ _In the wake of the pandemic._
-__wake-up call__ _idiom_ :three: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold's sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one's hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there's no way I oversleep for the first conference session tomorrow._
+__wake-up call__ _idiom_ :three: __1__ An event that triggers a sense of urgency or the motivation to make a change. _Harold’s sudden chest pain was the wake-up call he needed to finally see his doctor._ __2__ A phone call that one schedules to be placed to one’s hotel room in order to be woken up at a certain time. _I set an alarm and scheduled a wake-up call so there’s no way I oversleep for the first conference session tomorrow._
 __waldo__ _n_ (waldoes)
 __walk in sunshine__
 __walk on air__ To be very happy.